ivanqinyu/ivanqinyu.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Sep 2020 – June 2022: (Remote) Research Assistant
-  * Github University
+  * Mars Man AI club, Nanjing, China
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+   * Collaborated with senior researchers in reproducing classic deep learning, computer vision paper projects.
+   * Researched on static Swapface to create Real-time Image Animation using deep learning techniques built the generative adversarial networks.
+   * Achieved the fastest running time among all the group.

+* June 2019 – Aug 2019: (Internship) Software Engineer
+  * Intelligence Pay, Shanghai, China
-  * Github University
+  * Duties included:
+   * Assisted in building the login system back-end for the company internal system, and created a tool for printing employee attendance schedules.
+   * Developed an ID card info-reader for data analysis group.
+Improved on computer vision algorithms to the data recognition rate from 70% to 90%.
+   * Used Python to filter and clean data from Excel, transferred the database to Oracle.

+* Sep 2018 – Nov 2019: Mentee
+  * Dyson, Bristol, UK
-  * Duties included: Merging pull requests
+  * Duties included:
-  * Supervisor: Professor Hub
+   * Collaborated with the mentor from Dyson, Bristol office.
+   * Visited the Bristol Dyson office and gave an introduction to 5G speech to all mentor and mentee on insight day.

-Skills
+Technical Skills and Languages
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Programming Languages: Python, Java, C/C++, Haskell, Golang, Prolog, JS/HTML/CSS
+* Frameworks and Tools: Tensorflow, PyTorch, LATEX, SQL, pandas, R studio, Git

 Projects
 ======
-  <ul>{% for post in site.publications %}
+  <ul>{% for post in site.publications reversed%}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Teaching
 ======
-  <ul>{% for post in site.teaching %}
+  <ul>{% for post in site.teaching reversed%}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>